ggreer/the_silver_searcher/README.md

 * Support Windows junctions and symbolic links.
 * Support 64-bit statistics even for the 32-bit build.
 (Allows searching through more than 4GB of files with the x86 build.)
 * The debug version displays the thread number ahead of each debug message.
+* Can be built with Microsoft Visual Studio versions 2013 to 2019, without any dependency on outside libraries.
-* Last but not least, everything (ag.exe with all its dependant libraries) is built with a single make.bat command.
+* Last but not least, everything (ag.exe with all its provided dependent libraries) is built with a single make.bat command.

 Thanks to [Krzysztof Kowalczyk](https://github.com/kjk) who did the original [Native Visual Studio Port](https://github.com/kjk/the_silver_searcher).
 I've actually started from his August 2016 code, and kept improving it.